ankishb/ml-toolbox/tutorials/ml-short-notes.md

 ---
 ## Credit Assignment Problem:
 There are actually three credit assignment problems that can be identified:

-    Temporal credit assignment: given a long sequence of actions, e.g. sequence of moves in chess that lead to a win or loss, identify which action or actions were useful or useless in obtaining the final feedback.
+1. Temporal credit assignment:
+    - given a long sequence of actions, e.g. sequence of moves in chess that lead to a win or loss, identify which action or actions were useful or useless in obtaining the final feedback.
+    - it has received the maximum attention in the RL community.

-    Structural credit assignment: find the set of sensory situations in which a given sequence of actions will yield the same outcome.
+2. Structural credit assignment:
+    - find the set of sensory situations in which a given sequence of actions will yield the same outcome.
-    Transfer credit assignment: learn to generalize a given action sequence across tasks.

-Problem 1 has received the maximum attention in the RL community.
-Problem 2 has received the bulk of attention in machine learning, e.g. regression methods.
-Problem 3 is the transfer learning problem.
-There’s a large set of research on all three, far more than I can summarize here.
+    - it has received the bulk of attention in machine learning, e.g. regression methods.

+3. Transfer credit assignment:
+    - learn to generalize a given action sequence across tasks.
+    - application: transfer learning problem.

 ---